 - Bruschetta with tomato and basil – an Italian classic

-For the main event you can either go for one pre-plated dish, or a range of dishes that people help them selves to from the table.
-We went for the later, as we prefer a more casual feel.
+For the main event, you can either go for one pre-plated dish or a range of dishes that people help themselves to from the table.
+We went for the latter, as we prefer a more casual feel.

 - Bistro salad